2020-2022 SREC BYLAWS – Revised 9-19-2020

 Section 2.
 Notice of Meetings.

 A written call containing notice of the meeting shall be mailed and postmarked by the U.S. Postal Service, or transmitted by electronic mail, no later than twelve (12) days prior to the meeting, to each of the SREC members at the member’s address appearing on the Secretary’s records, with the method of notice above to be at the member’s option.
-(The foregoing provision does not apply to the organizational meeting of the SREC if such meeting is held immediately following the biennial state convention at which the SREC is elected and if an announcement is made while the biennial state convention is in session; however, such a meeting shall not be considered a regular quarterly meeting.)
 The twelve-day notice may be waived in the event of a stated emergency, as declared by the Officials Committee, in which case forty-eight (48) hours’ notice shall be given by telephone and confirmed by overnight letter.

 Section 3.
 Proxies.

-Written proxies for the SREC members shall be recognized at any general or executive meeting, but not committee meetings, of the SREC, except where otherwise specified in the bylaws, if the appointment complies with the Texas Election Code.
-Proxies are considered valid if the proxy giver’s signature is notarized or confirmation is provided to the Secretary and is approved by a proxy committee.
+If the appointment complies with the Texas Election Code, written proxies for voting members shall be recognized at any regular, special or statutory meeting of the SREC, but not committee meetings of the SREC, except where otherwise specified in the bylaws.
+Proxies are considered valid if the member’s signature is notarized or confirmation is provided to the Secretary and is approved by a proxy committee.
+A member may choose to designate their Senate District counterpart to serve as a default proxy in the case of their absence and no other proxy being submitted.
+The member may remove the default proxy status as well.

 Section 4.
 Quorum.

-A quorum for all regular and special meetings of the SREC shall be a majority (no fewer than 33 SREC votes) of the SREC, in person or represented by proxy.
+A quorum for all regular and special meetings of the SREC shall be a majority of the SREC, in person or represented by proxy.
 At statutory meetings, a quorum shall consist of those members present, in person or represented by proxy (except where a different quorum requirement is imposed by the Texas Election Code) provided, however, that if a majority of the SREC is not represented as above provided, only the business required by the Texas Election Code shall be transacted.
+For digital meetings pursuant to Section 6 below, members will be deemed “present” if they are connected to the meeting electronically.

 Section 5.
 Voting.